GremlinCreature/AppDevelopment/README.md

 args.py - made to practice passing variable ammount of arguments within a function.
 The code takes a variable number of marks and calculates their average before telling if a student passed or failed depending on if the average is above or bellow 50

 arithmetics.py - made to practice classes within python.
-The code is a simple arithmetics calculator that can add, subtract and calculate Pythagoras's theorem with two numbers
+The code is a simple arithmetics calculator that can add, subtract and calculate Pythagoras's theorem with two numbers.
+Also used to to practice extractin root of a number without importing math module.

 array sum.py - practice of inputting several numbers into a function before I learned about *args.
 The code asks you how many numbers you want to input and then has you input however many numbers you specified before summing them all up.